Micro-STAMP/microstamp/README.md

 ### Step 6: Run the microstamp-step1 microservice

+Open a new terminal window to execute the microstamp-step1 microservice.

 <figure>
   <img src="assets/images/console-output-after-running-microstamp-step1.png" alt="Running the service registry">
 	<figcaption>Figure: Running the microstamp-step1 microservice.</figcaption>
 </figure>

 ### Step 7: Run the microstamp-step2 microservice

+Open a new terminal window to execute the microstamp-step2 microservice.

 <figure>
   <img src="assets/images/console-output-after-running-microstamp-step2.png" alt="Running the service registry">